flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter4/Chapter4.md

 ## 4.10 Recursion

-- C functions may be used recursively
+- C functions may be used recursively.
-  - i.e. call themselves (directly or not)
+  - i.e. call themselves (directly or not.)

 ### Example: [printd](#printing-a-number-as-a-string)

-- Digits generated wrong order, (low before high)
+- Digits generated wrong order, (low before high).
-  - can be solved recursively
+  - Can be solved recursively.

 ```C
 #include <stdio.h>